 9. The Morning Drinker

 Yep.
 Some people drink only in the morning – and you’ll never see them for the rest of the day.
 Is this the only time they drink during the day?
-Probably not – but none of my business.
+Maybe.
+Maybe not.
+It’s none of my business – or yours.

 At one bar where I was working the day shift, we started a “Senior Citizen’s Happy Hour.”
 From 10:00 am to 11:30 am.
 Very successful.